position: fixed breaks if any of its ancestors uses transform

 Published on in CSS and CSS for JS Devs course

-Or perspective
+Or perspective or filter.

 This can easily cause confusing bugs.

-is positioned relative to its closest positioned ancestor.position: fixed
+position: absoluteis positioned relative to its closest positioned ancestor.position: fixedis positioned relative to the viewport.

 However,

-in the case of position: fixed
+in the case of position: fixed,

 if any of the element's ancestors (i.e. parent or any of the grandparents)

-property set to something else than none
+has a transform property set to something else than none,

 the element's positioning "breaks."